Fractal Time: Absolute or Relative?

 I have since published in 2023:

-It is not until a reference point is provided, an observation is made - that time is time.
+It is only once a reference point is provided that an observation is made - that time is time.

-When we have a reference point on the fractal, we 'know' position.
-The modern clock itself may be a reference point - without it, we could be anywhere, or at any time.
-Without it, we are lost, we are in the chaos.
-The importance of a reference in time is just as important as any other reference – it is to 'know'.
+When we have a reference point on the fractal, we 'know' our position.
+The modern clock itself may be a reference point—without it, we could be anywhere or at any time.
+Without it, we are lost in chaos.
+The importance of a reference point in time is just as important as any other reference—it is to 'know'.

 Absolute time:

-Recently I in this blog I have been exploring two key areas of science in terms of the fractal: the expanding fractal (universe), and the de Broglie wave function.
-In both of these entries I have had to action some kind of motion or classical physics mathematics: both demanded some kind of understanding of time; both showed that time is subjective, is not fundamental.
+In this blog, I have recently explored two critical areas of science in terms of the fractal: the expanding fractal (universe) and the de Broglie wave function.
+In both of these entries, I had to act in some kind of motion, classical physics, or mathematics.
+Both demanded some kind of understanding of time; both showed that time is subjective and not fundamental.
 Time is external or exogenous to the fractal.
-See appendix for working, or see my early entries.
+See the appendix for work, or see my early entries.

 Relative time

 Though there may be no absolute time, relative time may be demonstrated - as (from one standpoint, iteration 0on the Koch snowflake fractal) future iteration can be viewed.
 From this standpoint, 6 iterations can be viewed into the future, but not more.
-By zooming into the fractal, one can look back, and one can look forward, so therefore there is a notion of before and after.
+One can look back and forward by zooming into the fractal, so there is a notion of before and after.
 But where in time these observations are made, in an absolute sense, is impossible to determine.

 Time is one thing relative to another.